2. Arrive in plenty of time – if you are running late, or really early, then speak to your recruiter or the hiring manager ASAP.

 4. Speaking to your recruiter after the interview

 One of the biggest pieces of advice we can give / offer is enjoy your interview.
 This sounds obvious but if you enjoy the interview by preparing properly, giving yourself enough time, having no stress relating to the interview then you will show the best side of yourself.
 All of this gives you the best opportunity of getting a new role and being offered the best offer for the role.

-The whole idea of an interview is to understand what you are about, what you can do, are you reliable and will you add benefit to the company.
+Employers will want to know what you are about, what you can do, will you fit with the team and will you be an asset to the team.

 Turn your phone off or leave it in the car, DO NOT put it on silent as this will be distracting

 Prepare yourself – Make sure you do all the following steps before the interview and give yourself plenty of time to attend the interview.
 You want to be in the best frame of mind and give yourself every opportunity to succeed.

 • Get to the interview early – 10 / 15 minutes before is perfect.
 Give yourself time to get into ‘interview mode’